fabiensanglard/cpsb/README.md

-# The Book of CPS-1
+# The Book of CP-System

-A study of the revolutionary hardware used by Capcom from 1989 to 1995 to release breath-taking arcade games such as Street Fighter II, Final Fight, and
-Ghouls 'n Ghosts.
+A study of the revolutionary hardware used by Capcom from 1989 to 1995 to release breath-taking arcade games such as Street Fighter II, Final Fight, and Ghouls 'n Ghosts.

 The source code is open-source but I retain ownership of all drawings.
 They are only provided here so the project can be compiled.